 NOTE: This step regarding provider security credentials is not required if you are installing DKP on an on-premises environment.
 For information about installing in an on-premises environment, see Install on-premises.

-Now that you have a basic DKP cluster installed through Konvoy, you configure the Kommander component.
+Now that you have a basic Kubernetes cluster installed through Konvoy, configure the Kommander component.

 For more details, see the following topics: